Evansville Museum of Arts, History and Science

 Shipped work will be returned in the method it was received, unless specified otherwise by the artist.
 All shipping costs and liability for damage are the responsibility of the artist.

-The Mid-States Craft Exhibition will be open to the public from December 10, 2017 – February 4, 2018.
-You are cordially invited to attend the Awards Reception on Saturday, December 9, from 5:30 – 8:00 CST.
+The Mid-States Art Exhibition will be open to the public from December 9, 2018 – March 3, 2019.
+You are cordially invited to attend the Awards Reception on Saturday, December 8, from 6:00 – 8:00 CST.
 Awards will be presented at this time.
 Award winners, or their representatives, are requested to be present for the awards presentation.

 For more information write, e-mail or call: